-At the peak of the year for the honey bee – June, July and August - there would be between 50 and 60,000 bees in a colony.
+At the peak of the year for the honey bee – June, July and August - there are between 50 and 60,000 bees in a colony.
 It will be made up of :-

-1) One Queen (female) – slightly larger with a longer abdomen - a Worker that has been fed on a better diet, mated with up to 12 Drones and lays the eggs;
+1) One Queen (female) – slightly larger with a longer abdomen - a Worker that has been fed on a better diet, has mated with up to 15 Drones and lays the eggs;

-2) A few hundred Drones (males) – larger and squatter, mates with Queen but has no sting; and
+2) A few hundred Drones (males) – larger and squatter, mate with Queens and have no sting; and

 3) Many thousands (the rest) of Workers (females) which are smaller and do all he work.